yumobennyyang/portfolio-website/src/content/portfolio/spec-mobile.md

 &nbsp;

 An inital UI of black navigation bars and previews with images on the left was replaced because:
-* &nbsp;&nbsp; ∟ The black/white contrast makes the screen feel confined and restricted
+* • The black/white contrast makes the screen feel confined and restricted
-* &nbsp;&nbsp; ∟ The image alignment creates a rift in the user’s F-shaped reading patterns.
+* • The image alignment creates a rift in the user’s F-shaped reading patterns.

 &nbsp;